pivotal/docs-tap/getting-started.md

-# Getting Started with the Tanzu Application Platform
+# Getting started with the Tanzu Application Platform

 ## Purpose

 Welcome to the Tanzu Application Platform.
-This document will help guide you through getting started with the platform.
+This document guides you through getting started with the platform.
 Specifically, you will learn how to:

-* develop and promote an application
+* Develop and promote an application

-* create an application accelerator
+* Create an application accelerator

-* add testing and security scanning to an application
+* Add testing and security scanning to an application

-* administer, set up, and manage supply chains
+* Administer, set up, and manage supply chains

-Before getting started, you will need to complete the prerequisites in the next section.

 ### Prerequisites